wannacfuture/Photo_Album/README.md

 ## Things can be done if I have more time

 - I will integrate skeleton loading for images
-- I will integrate image cache
+- I will integrate more efficient image cache
 - More intuitive design with tailwind CSS frameworks
 - Add some more features(Save, Edit, Download)